mothur/mothur.github.io/_wiki/cluster.fit.md

 mothur.
 Because the phylip format is so popular most software can generate this format for you.

-### denovo fitting
+### _de novo_ fitting

-The denovo method allows you to use your dataset as a reference. mothur will randomly select a portion of your dataset to be the reference.
-The reference is then clustered and the remaining sequences are fitted into the "reference" otus.
-This process is repeated x number of times with the best list file chosen as the output.
+The _de novo_ method allows you to use your dataset as a reference. mothur will randomly select a portion of your dataset to be the reference.
+The reference is then clustered with [OptiClust](/wiki/cluster), and the remaining sequences are fitted to the reference otus with OptiFit.
+This process is repeated n times with the best OTU assignments chosen as the output.

     mothur > cluster.fit(column=marine.0_2.01.dist, count=marine.0_2.01.count_table)